edulinq/autograder-server/docs/tutorials/create-a-course.md

 ## Running Autograder Commands

-In this tutorial, we will be interacting with the autograder using a prebuilt Docker image to access admin commands for the autograder.
+In this tutorial, we will be interacting with the autograder using a Docker image to access admin commands for the autograder.
 Specifically, we will be using a Python script to run a Docker container to run autograder commands (Python Script -> Docker Container -> Autograder Commands).
 This may seem a bit confusing,